daniel-ao/neon_drift/README.md

 - Open `index.html` directly in a browser, or run a tiny server: `python3 -m http.server 8000` (then visit `http://localhost:8000`).
 - Press `Play` (or `Enter`) to begin.
 Use `WASD` or arrow keys to move.
 Catch cyan orbs to grow your multiplier; avoid magenta shards to keep your lives.
 - Dash with `Space`/`Shift` (short burst with cooldown).
 Blue shield pickups block the next hit.
 Keep streaking orbs for bonus lives every 10 grabs.
+- On phones, tap **Enable Tilt** to steer by leaning your device; the on-screen dash button stays available for phasing through hazards.

 ## New Features (v2.0)
 - **Settings & Modifiers**: Toggle CRT effects, bloom, screen shake, or try Hardcore (1 life) and Zen modes.